ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Data are recorded values obtained through observation, measurement, or collection.

+&nbsp;   </p>

+&nbsp;   <p>

-They are created through specific processes that involve choices about what to record and how to record it.
-Data reflect how reality was observed, not reality itself.
+&nbsp;     They are created through specific processes that involve choices about what to

+&nbsp;     record, how to record it, and when to record it.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Data reflect how reality was observed, not reality itself.

 &nbsp;   </p>